modhtom/LinkGuard/README.md

 # LinkGuard🛡️

-*A secure, internal API service for expanding and analyzing shortened URLs.*
+*A secure service for expanding and analyzing shortened URLs.*

 LinkGuard is a secure, internal API service designed to safely expand and analyze shortened URLs and aggregating anonymized analytics on trending domains.